Why Flexible Home Working Needs to Stay

 Posted on 2nd June 2021 at 11:45

-WFH is an acronym a lot of us have become far too familiar with over the last year.
-An awful lot of us had probably never worked from home a day in our lives prior to 2020, but we’ve quickly gotten used to these Zoom calls in our PJs, and flexible home working has truly established itself as something that needs to stay – for good.
+WFH is an acronym we've all become very familiar with over the last year.
+An awful lot of us had probably never worked from home a day in our lives prior to 2020, but we’ve quickly become used to Zoom calls in our PJs, and flexible working has truly established itself as something that needs to stay for good.

 Working wonders for work-life balance